jinsolnim/Movie-Analysis/README.md

 ## Conclusions
 Starting movie business seems not bad.
 As you can see, most movies(72.2%) made more than the budget.
-Highest net gross movies are not always the most highest average rate nor most reviewd.
+Highest net gross movies are not always the most highest average rate nor most reviewed.
 As far as genres, Comedy Drama seems like safest bet since both genres are popular genre.
+Comedies, Documentaries and Dramas have a lot of popular movies, in terms of pure numbers.
+But News, Documentaries and Music have a lot of popular movies, in terms of percentages.

 ## Repository Structure